 Black Violin, along side artists such as Yo-Yo Ma and Elton John, recently joined with Turnaround Arts to bring arts education to struggling schools in underserved communities.
 Turnaround Arts is a program of the John F. Kennedy Center for Performing Arts and the President’s Committee.
 In addition, Black Violin has composed for a major FOX Television original, and has been featured by ESPN as the official artist of the 2017 US Open (tennis) and 2016 & 2017 Heisman Trophy Award ceremonies.
 They have been featured on The Tonight Show, Ellen, The Wendy William’s Show, NPR, and more.

-The group has collaborated professionally or performed with multiple well known artists including Kanye West, Aerosmith, Tom Petty, Wu-Tang Clan, Wyclef Jean and Alicia Keys.
+The group has collaborated professionally or performed with multiple artists including Kanye West, Aerosmith, Tom Petty, Wu-Tang Clan, Wyclef Jean and Alicia Keys.
 Their most recent album release, Stereotypes, hit #1 on Billboard’s Classical Crossover chart and #4 on Billboard’s R&B Chart.

 Saturday, June 30, 2018

 On Sale Date:

 Friday, March 9, 2018 at 10 a.m. through Ticketmaster only

 Only available at Cain Park Ticket Office: $20 for 17 & under with valid student ID, $10 for 13 & under, 2 & under on lap FREE.